chermehdi/chermehdi-blog/content/posts/dd-chronicles/kv/kv-accepting-requests.md

 will dig into the data model, and how we will persist the data in disk/in-memory and we will implement `get` and `set` commands.

-The full source code could be found [here](https://github.com/chermehdi/ds-chronicles), stay tuned!
+The full source code could be found [here](https://github.com/chermehdi/ds-chronicles).

+See [part 3](https://chermehdi.com/posts/dd-chronicles/kv/kv-storage-layer/) of the series, stay tuned.